kaalam/document.source/jazz_reference/pages/basics_jazz_vision.md

 Jazz is a new kind of data product.
 It combines all these things and some others (an automated creator of APIs, an abstraction over data sources, ...) while being **just one** extremely lightweight process.
 It is free software created on top of third party free software.
-It is written in C++, available through R and Python packages and also through a REST API.
+It is written in C++, available through a REST API.
 The framework is Linux only, but, since it is an http back-end, Jazz consumers include all devices and operating systems.
 Jazz is designed for millions of users interacting concurrently with large clusters.

 Now, let's explain the concepts one by one.